rleriche/Optimisation_AI_Cotonou2021/README.md

 - Course notes are in `Slides/cours_optim_ML_Cotonou2021.pdf`.
 - Project statement can be found in `Slides/project.pdf`.
 - The `Project` directory contains R code for : gradient based descent algorithms (basic, with line search, with momentum and Nesterov acceleration), a restarted version of the descent algorithm, several test functions and associated visualizations.
 There is also a basic neural network whose training serves as an application.
 Everything is coded from scratch.

+(July 2022) the momentum and NAG implementations may be slightly buggy (alpha bar terms forgotten).
+Refer to EEAI 2022 version for update in python.